-PROCRESS TOWARD FREE TRADE 51 farm workers, about 1,695,000 Americans owe their jobs directly or indirectly to exports.
-These include about 305,000 workers in trade and services, 200,000 in machinery, 225,000 in transportation, 10 May 24, 1953 the Washington Post published a case study of how one Congressional district depends on export trade.
-The Eighteenth District of Pennsylvania was chosen for study because, ionically, its Congressman, Richard M. Simpson, is a leading sponsor of Protectionist bills in the House Ways and Means Com-mittee.
-Just as the whole American economy has been changing, to have Representative Simpson's eight counties been gradually and medium-sized manufacturing.
-Significantly, none of the small and medium-sized manufacturing.
-Significantly, none of the input of a firm making reflective paint and marking-machines for highway safety lines says that he would sell more of his products abroad if only the would-be foreign buyers could themselves earn more dol as in the United States.
-Mr. H. J. Heinz, whose company is trying to find foreign markets for the baby foods and ketchup made in simpson's district, advocates a more-trade policy.
-The Standard feel plant in the district makes export goods.
+On May 24, 1953 the Washington Post published a case study of how one Congressional district depends on export trade.
+The Eighteenth District of Pennsylvania was chosen for study because, ironically, its Congressman, Richard M. Simpson, is a leading sponsor of Protectionist bills in the House Ways and Means Committee.
+Just as the whole American economy has been changing, so have Representative Simpson's eight counties been gradually shifting over from a declining coal industry and farming to small and medium-sized manufacturing.
+Significantly, none of the new and growing industries in Mr. Simpson's district has called for tariff Protection.
+Right in the Congressman's home town, the head of a firm making reflective paint and marking-machines for highway safety lines says that he would sell more of his products abroad if only the would-be foreign buyers could themselves earn more dollars in the United States.
+Mr. H. J. Heinz, whose company is trying to find foreign markets for the baby foods and ketchup made in Simpson's district, advocates a more-trade policy.
+The Standard Steel plant in the district makes export goods.
 So do two machine-tool companies and the Chambersburg Engineering Company, which makes drop forges, hydraulic presses, power machinery, and machine tools.
-Some 200 of Mr. Simpson's constituents commute dialy to Hagerstown, Maryland, where they help make airplanes for petroleum products points out that the proposed quotas against imported residual oil would raise the costs of industrial and, indi-petroleum products points out that the proposed quotas against input for the fuel.
-The proposed higher tariffs on lead and zim rectly, home fuel.
+Some 200 of Mr. Simpson's constituents commute daily to Hagerstown, Maryland, where they help make airplanes for export.
+Others besides such industries would suffer from the tighter import curbs proposed by Representative Simpson.
+A dealer in petroleum products points out that the proposed quotas against imported residual oil would raise the costs of industrial and, indirectly, home fuel.
 The proposed higher tariffs on lead and zinc would raise costs for shops making tools and plumber's pipe.
 All in all, the Post article concludes, Simpson's tariff-hiking bill would hurt, not help, even his own district.